 So, do the math and logistics ahead of time if you’re still considering staying a distance away from the city center.

-If you’re traveling to see natural sites like Machu Picchu, for example, you don’t want to stay in the city.
+If you’re traveling to see natural sites of Peru like Machu Picchu, for example, you don’t want to stay in the city.
 Rather, you want to be near the sites.
 Machu Picchu is far away from the cities, so most visitors wake up insanely early to take a long shuttle or hike.
 That’s not what we would recommend.

 We found a cozy and characteristic hotel right at the gates of Machu Picchu – literally nestled in the mountains looking out at the base of this incredible ancient wonder.
 It’s called the Sanctuary Lodge and it’s an old school house converted into a hotel.
 Besides the obvious that it’s a freakin’ cool place to stay, the lodge’s location gives you loads of advantages over shuttle bus arrivals.
 You’ll have exclusive access to Machu Picchu before the crowds arrive, you can see a blissful sunrise or sunset, and get that old-world feeling by having the place all to yourself.
 It enriches the experience, which is something that is so precious when visiting such a popular attraction.